w3c/font-text-cg/charter/index.md

-This group will conduct its work publicly, primarily using the public-font-text@w3.org mailing list ([archives](https://lists.w3.org/Archives/Public/public-font-text/)) for minutes, announcements, and high level discussions, and [GitHub](https://github.com/font-text) for detailed discussions
+This group will conduct its work publicly, primarily using the public-font-text@w3.org mailing list ([archives](https://lists.w3.org/Archives/Public/public-font-text/)) for minutes and announcements, and [GitHub](https://github.com/font-text) for discussions
 (See [Contribution Mechanics](#contribution-mechanics)).)

 Teleconferences and face-to-face meetings